 In case of split gNB architecture, RACH configuration conflict detection and resolution function is located at the gNB-DU.
-To perform RACH optimisation at gNB-DU, gNB-CU sends the RACH report reported by the UE to gNB-DU via F1AP signalling.
+To perform RACH optimisation at gNB-DU, gNB-CU sends the RA Report retrieved from the UE(s) to gNB-DU via F1AP signalling.
 The gNB-DU signals the PRACH configuration per-cell to gNB-CU.
 The gNB-CU may forward a limited set of neighbour cell’s PRACH configurations received from neighbour gNBs and other gNB-DUs to the gNB-DU to resolve the configuration conflict.

+RA Report retrieval

+When a UE performs successful random access attempts which are only known by the gNB-DU (e.g., beam failure recovery, UL synchronization issue, scheduling request failure, no PUCCH resource available), the gNB-DU may inform the gNB-CU about the occurrences of successful random access procedures in the gNB-DU via a RACH indication.
+The gNB-CU may then retrieve the RA Report from the UE(s) based on the RACH indication received via F1AP signalling from the gNB-DU.

 7.6 Positioning